 The demand for storage has risen significantly in the past decade, chiefly owing to the fast growth of E-commerce.
-While they have been around for a long time and are used in many sectors, current technology has enabled many new companies to utilize logistics and warehousing to enhance their operations and supply chains.
-In this article, we’ll learn about logistics and warehousing, as well as the advantages they may provide, making them important components of the industry.
+While they have been around for a long time and are used in many sectors, current technology has enabled many new companies to utilize a guide to logistics and warehousing to enhance their operations and supply chains.
+In this article, we’ll learn about a guide to logistics and warehousing, as well as the advantages they may provide, making them important components of the industry.

 A Look at Vietnam’s E-commerce Industry